DiosStrike/CEE-12770-Team5/docs/index.md

 - established the baseline feature extraction and model training pipeline for acoustic anomaly detection
 - built an interactive demo for reconstruction-based anomaly detection
 - tested the system with smartphone-recorded fan audio under multiple voltage conditions
-- explored real-time prediction using a live microphone-connected workflow
+- implemented rolling-window live microphone analysis in the demo

 ## Next Steps